CompGenomeLab/atmm/README.md

 ```
 Then, since two table are required for the database, the data was modified with ./Data-Parse/Efin_Data_Format_Code.py

-For the detailed explanation :
+For the detailed explanation how to run the code with parameters:
 ```
 python3 Efin_Data_Format_Code.py -h
 ```